Flag evaluation reasons

 , work the same as variation

 .
-They also provide additional "reason" information about how a flag value was calculated, such as if the user matched a specific rule.
+They also provide additional "reason" information about how a flag value was calculated.
+For example, you can find out if the context was individually targeted for the flag or was matched by one of the flag's rules.
 You can examine the "reason" data programmatically, or, if you capture detailed analytics events for flags, view it with Data Export.

 Here is an example: